kamok/kill-all-sudoku/README.md

 Todo:

-**Sanitize data before writing to DB

 1. Add clever error messages:
 	a.
 You've submitted a wrong sudoku puzzle.
 	b.
 Your sudoku puzzle has less than 17 clues, the minimum possible for unique solutions.

-2. Add Bender soundboard.
+3. Small about section about what is a "hard" puzzle.

+Nice to have:

-4. Mobile verison baby
+Mobile verison baby
 	a.
 Set custom css for each view break point.
 Mainly each input fields

-5. Kill-All-Sudoku API
+Kill-All-Sudoku API

+Random Bender Quote on-click (AWS or /public)

+Dream:
-6. Image upload, and recognition
+Image upload, and recognition